Advice for reversing thyroid disease tends to focus on diet and supplement factors. However, your home may be the first place to start.

 When plastics get heated, they release toxins.
 (5) When nonstick pans are heated over high heat, they can release chemicals that can cause flu-like symptoms in some cases.
 (6) The dangers of single-brew coffee makers have made the rounds, pointing out the high heat going through cheap plastic cups that contain the coffee or other beverages.

 There are safe alternatives to each of these things.
 However, I understand that most people can’t throw out all of their plasticware and nonstick pans.
-The factors to keep in mind are these:
+So, below are the top factors to keep in mind:

 - Don’t use the “heated dry” setting on your dishwasher if you put plastic or nonstick pans in there.